Factorization homology of topological manifolds: Nonabelian Poincar e duality

-The following is the core technical detail in the proof, that the assignment of compactly supported sections is $\ot$-excisive in our sense, provided that the map $X\ra B$ is sufficiently connected.
-The fullness of the functor above will then be a parametrized generalization of May's theorem from \cite{may}, identifying $n$-connective objects as $\disk^{\fr}_n$-algebras, which is Theorem 5.1.3.6 of \cite{dag}. \ \begin{lemma} Let $M$ be $B$-framed manifold, decomposed along a codimension-1 submanifold $V$, $M\cong M'\cup_{V\times\RR}M''$, where $V\cofib M$ is a closed embedding; let $X\in \Space^{\geq n}_B$ be an $n$-connective space.
-There is a homotopy equivalence between the space of compactly supported sections of $X$ over $M$ and the quotient of the product $\Gammac(M',X)\times\Gammac(M'',X)$ by the diagonal action of $\Gammac(V\times\RR,X)$.
+The following is the core technical detail in the proof of Theorem~\ref{spaces}, that the assignment of compactly supported sections $\Gammac(-,X)$ is $\ot$-excisive in our sense, provided the retraction $X\ra B$ is sufficiently connected.
+The fullness of the functor above is a parametrized form of May's theorem from \cite{may}, identifying $n$-connective objects as $\disk^{\fr}_n$-algebras, which is Theorem 5.1.3.6 of \cite{dag}. \ \begin{lemma} Let $M$ be $B$-framed manifold, equipped with a collar-gluing $M'\underset{M_0\times\RR}\bigcup M''\cong M$.
+Let $X\in \Space^{\geq n}_B$ be an $n$-connective space over $B$.
+There is a natural weak homotopy equivalence